Skip to main contentSkip to navigation

 The TRIM Command Problem

 When the TRIM command executes on a modern SSD, the controller marks those blocks for internal erasure.
 Once erased at the hardware level, no software can reconstruct the data.
-The NAND cells that held those files are physically zeroed out by the controller's garbage collection routine.
+The NAND cells that held those files are physically erased by the controller's garbage collection routine, resetting them to an unprogrammed state.

 Software tools that claim to recover TRIM-erased data from SSDs are misleading users.
 On a mechanical hard drive, deleted data persists until overwritten because the platters retain the magnetic pattern.
 SSDs work differently.
 TRIM tells the controller to erase blocks proactively, and the controller obeys within seconds to minutes.